VladChat/luggage-scale/blog_src/content/posts/2025/10/planned-parenthood-clinics-in-louisiana-close-mechanical-luggage-scale-battery-f.md

 - Pack dense items at the bottom of a suitcase to keep the load centered for a steadier read.
 - If you’re unsure about international limits, target 20–22 kg for checked bags and 7–10 kg for carry-ons, but always verify your airline’s rules.

-For more step-by-step detail, bookmark: <a href="https://luggage-scale.com/blog/how-to-use-a-luggage-scale">How to Use a Luggage Scale: Quick, Accurate Weigh-Ins</a>.
+For more step-by-step detail, bookmark: How to Use a Luggage Scale: Quick, Accurate Weigh-Ins.

 ## Baggage Strategy for Short-Notice Health Appointments